 Council is proposing the following rate rebates for the 2023/2024 financial year.
-State funded Pensioners rates remissions scheme - this is a rebate of 50% of rates and charges up to a maximum of \$253.23 per assessment for 2022/2023 (not yet set for 2023/2024) plus \$50 for the fire services levy.
+State funded Pensioners municipal rates concession - this is a rebate of 50% of rates and charges up to a maximum of \$259.50 per assessment for 2023/2024 plus \$50 for the fire services levy.

-- Maribyrnong City-funded pensioner rates rebate scheme This is an additional rebate payable to pensioners of 50% of rates and charges up to a maximum of \$211.00. - Residential Vacant Land Rebate The objective is to provide the rate relief to the residential vacant land owners whose current differential is 200% to residential ratepayers.
-Upon application the rebate applied is 50% of the residential vacant land rate provided the Certificate of Occupancy is issued within 18 months of the completed building demolition.
+Maribyrnong City-funded pensioner rates rebate scheme - This is an additional rebate payable to pensioners of 50% of rates and charges up to a maximum of \$211.00.

+Residential Vacant Land Rebate (2023/2024)

+The objective is to provide the rate relief to the residential vacant land owners whose current differential is 200% to residential ratepayers, upon successful application.